furkancybercore/md_files/POSTMAN_GUIDE_POKER.md

     "password": "{{workflow_password}}"
 }
 ```
-7. In Tests, add token saving logic as shown earlier
+7. In the "Scripts" tab under "Post-response", add token saving logic as shown earlier

 8. Continue adding numbered requests to complete your workflow